Free standard shipping on orders over $99*

 • Direct-vent fireplace (sealed glass-front system)

-If you are converting a wood-burning fireplace
+If you are converting a wood-burning style fireplace (masonry or many prefabs)

 Masonry fireplace: typically built from brick or stone.